Did you know?

 Appearance

-Clownfish perform a dance with an anemone, rubbing its body along the anemone’s tentacles to get used to the host before making it their new home.
-Clownfish’s bodies are masked with a layer of certain mucus to make them immune to the anemone’s lethal sting.
-They are also known to live in groups in coral reefs.
+Clownfish dance with an anemone, rubbing their body along the anemone’s tentacles to get used to the host before making it their new home.
+Clownfish’s bodies are masked with a layer of certain mucus to make them immune to the anemone’s lethal sting or nematocysts.
+They are also known to live in groups in coral reefs

 Habitat

-Clownfish live in coral reefs along the waters of the Indian Ocean, the Red Sea, and the Western Pacific.
+They inhabit the warm, shallow waters of the Indo-Pacific region, thriving in coral reef ecosystems.
 They are also found off the coasts of Australia and Southeast Asia and in the waters of southern Japan.
 They are not found in the Caribbean, Mediterranean, or Atlantic oceans.

 Since they spend most of their lives in anemones that lethally sting other marine animals, clownfish don’t face many predators.
 When they do leave their homes, they are usually hunted by larger fish.

-The loss of coral reefs due to pollution and human interference has also resulted in a decline of these species, as stated in livescience.com.
+The loss of coral reefs due to pollution and human interference has also resulted in a decline of these species.

 FAQs